WHAT IS A PLOT? THINK YOU KNOW? READ ON.

 It’s not and then she did this and then she did that.
 That’s not a plot, it’s a journal.

-Any of those things could be a plot, if they added one all-important ingredient that will keep us turning those pages.
+Any of those things could be the germ of a plot, if they added one all-important ingredient that will keep us turning those pages.
+If Mrs. Boone’s life had been beset by a serious challenge–say the man who lives next door is always trying to worm his way into her life and she’s not interested.
+He wants something she doesn’t want to give.

 Let me put it this way.

 Let’s say you have a story comprised of scenes or episodes about a mother and son who escape the Nazis during WWII.
-They become separated and we don’t know how they will survive or if they will ever see each other again.
+They go through all kinds of hell–hiding, running, escaping.
+That is dramatic and real, but it’s episodic.
+We’re going from one episode to another.
+But then they become separated and we don’t know how they will survive or if they will ever see each other again.
 When you add that element, you suddenly have the missing piece—a plot!
-Now we have something to worry about.
-No matter how much you may veer into other stories, the overarching story is will they or won’t they.
+Now we have something to worry about other than their general survival.
+No matter how much you may veer into other stories, the overarching story is will they or won’t they ever find each other.
 Without that question, you have a series of unrelated scenes about what happens to them along the way.
 Which would you rather read—the unrelated scenes or the one with a plot?

 When you apply this principle to just about anything, you have a real story with a real plot.
 You have a dramatic question that needs to be answered.
 It doesn’t have to be anything big.
 It can be will Susie get a date to the prom.
 It can be will Ted make it on time to an all-important job interview.
 It can be will the ant succeed in getting the crumb into the anthole.
 It can be will the atom merge with another atom to form a molecule.
 I could go on and on.
 Make us care.
 Make us wonder.
 Make us wait.